 After all, why would you want all your neighbors to see you relaxing on your balcony?

 But it no longer has to be a restriction in making the most of your outdoor space.
-Here are some top suggestions for how to make a balcony private.
+In fact, making an apartment balcony private is easier than you think!

 10 Balcony Privacy Ideas